MolBIFFM/diana/README.md

     }
 ]
 ```
-The line number of the header, allowing to skip lines.
-The default setting is
+The line number of the header, allowing to skip lines above it.
+The default
-`1`, corresponding to the first line of the sheet.
+setting is `1`, corresponding to the first line of the sheet.

 ```json
 [